Anastasia-psy/statsAndBooze/README.md

 You can also specify the dates using the workdays names in your local language in the abbreviated form.
-To see the available values for days of week run the function `lubridate::wday(x, label = TRUE)`.The names of the weekdays refer to the subsequent 7 days with respect to the current day (including) when the function is run.
-For each person the dates should be specified or in date form or as days of the week, but not in a mixed form.
-See example below:
+To see the available values for days of week, run the function `lubridate::wday(x, label = TRUE)`.The names of the weekdays refer to the subsequent 7 days with respect to the current day (included) when the function is run.
+For each person the dates must be specified or in date form or as days of the week, but not in a mixed form.
+See the following example:

 ``` r
 lubridate::wday("2023-04-28", label = TRUE)